IBM/CodeEngine/thumbnail/README.md

 - `--context-dir`: the location in the git repo where our code resides.
 If it's at the root of the repo then this parameter would not be necessary

-With that, let's run the command to define the build:
+With that, let's run the command to define the build process:

 ```
 $ ibmcloud ce build create --name eventer-build \